Understanding Stearates in PVC Formulations

 Calcium Stearate

-Known for its role as a Lubricant and stabilizer, calcium stearate is particularly favored in rigid PVC applications.
+Known for its role as a lubricant and stabilizer, calcium stearate is particularly favored in rigid PVC applications.
 It helps in maintaining the mechanical integrity of PVC profiles while enhancing processability.

 Zinc Stearate